jlab-sensing/wadar/04_data/README.md

 This directory contains directions on how to access the server required containing radar captures taken by the Chipotle UWB.
 Follow the instructions below to access and transfer files.

-If you are not added to the HARE-Lab data server, please use the backup repository at [wadar-database](https://github.com/jlab-sensing/wadar-database).
-It is not added as a submodule here because of its size.
+If you are not added to the HARE-Lab data server, please use the [backup database](https://huggingface.co/datasets/ericdvet/wadar/tree/main).
+If you are not a jLab member, the backup database is what you're looking for.

 SSH Access
 ----------